MagicJinn/Quantum-Things/wiki/wiki_md/items/redstone-activator.md

 ---

 The Redstone Activator temporarily powers blocks with redstone when you right click them.
-For example Doors open, tnt ignites, lamps / redstone turns on.
+For example, doors open, TNT ignites, lamps / redstone turns on.

 You can change the duration of the signal between 2 / 20 / 100 Ticks by (shift)-right clicking into the air with it.